jaspector

 The state residential program applies to one and two family dwellings and townhouses in areas that have not been exempted or opted out.
 Detached garages, sheds, barns, and other detached nonliving structures do not need a state residential building permit.

+Not all construction work requires a permit in Indian Mound, TN.
 The following work is generally exempt: Detached garages, sheds, barns, and other detached structures that are not used for living purposes; Manufactured or modular home placement itself is not permit-triggering under the state residential permit page, but custom site work such as a deck, patio, or stoop can still require a permit.
+When in doubt, confirm with the local building department before starting work.